 Parenthood: Season Four: Another shows that falls into that “not quite good enough” category.
 Before I moved into satellite internet land and was able to watch streaming video, I caught the first couple of seasons of this.
 It had some great actors and a lot of potential but could never quite live up to them.
 There were lots of nice moments, but far too many ridiculous ones too.
 But again if you dig, here ya go.

 Epic: A pretty by-the-books sounding animated adventure with Colin Farrell, Jason Sudeikis, Amanda Seyfried, Chris O’Dowd and Beyonce.

 Killing Season: John Travolta and Robert De Niro go man to man in this action flick.

 Star Trek: Enterprise – Complete Second Season: I’ve not watched a Star Trek show since The Next Generation, but I loved Scott Bakula in Quantum Leap which makes me want to give this a go.

-Charulata & The Big City (Criterion Blu-rays): Two films I've never heard of set in Calcutta.
+Charulata and The Big City (Criterion Blu-rays): Two films I’ve never heard of set in Calcutta.
 I always trust the Criterion brand though and always point them out here.